hydroper-jet/lang/spec/1.0/source/src/jetdoc.md

     /**
      * @event eventName1 Description.
-     * @eventConstant Event.EVENT
-     * @eventType Event
      *
      * @event eventName2 Description.
-     * @eventConstant Event.EVENT
+     * @eventType Event.EVENT
+     *
+     * @event eventName3 Description.
      * @eventType Event
      */
     public class ExampleEventDispatcher extends EventDispatcher {}
 }
 ```

-### @eventConstant

-The `@eventConstant` tag supplements the `@event` tag by specifying a constant that identifies the event.

-The constant reference inherits the surrounding scope.

 ### @eventType

-The `@eventType` tag supplements the `@event` tag by specifying the object type of the event.
+The `@eventType` tag supplements the `@event` tag by specifying either:

+* The class that represents the event.
+* A constant that identifies the event.

-The type reference inherits the surrounding scope.
+The class or constant reference inherits the surrounding scope.

 ### @example